ktye/i/+/README.md

 k+ is a c build of k + wrappers around external c libraries. the interface is the c-api:

-# c-api
+# c-api (k.h)

-the ideas is to have a common k to c interface for multiple implementations of k. currently ngn/k and ktye/k implement the interface.
+the idea is to have a common k to c interface for multiple implementations of k. currently ngn/k and ktye/k implement the interface.

 those who write bindings to c libraries only need to know how the interface works without having to learn all implementation details of the interpreter.

+the c-api is defined in [k.h](k.h)

 # ktye.h